What is WMIC.exe, is it Malware & How to Fix its Errors

 WMIC.exe – Bad Image.
 The application or DLL is not a valid Windows image.
 Please check this against your installation diskette.”

-This problem could be because system files are corrupted, there’s a malware infection, or something’s off with Windows Registry entries.
+This problem can be because system files are corrupted, there’s a malware infection, or something’s off with Windows Registry entries.
 To try and fix this, you can use the Deployment Image Servicing and Management (DISM) tool.
 This tool helps fix Windows image and sorts out system file issues.
 To use it, open a command prompt as administrator and type:

 DISM /Online /Cleanup-Image /RestoreHealth